BookOps-CAT/NightShift/docs/matching.md

 NightShift uses WorldCat Metadata API /brief-bibs endpoint to query for matching records.
 Query strategy depends on searched resource type and available data on to-be-upgraded record in Sierra.

-A successful match in Worldcat does not quarantee that the record will be accepted for enrichment.
-Additionally, after a full MARC XML is obtained, the bot performs assement if the match meets certain minimum criteria:
+A successful match in Worldcat does not guarantee that the record will be accepted for enrichment.
+Additionally, after a full MARC XML is obtained, the bot performs assessment if the match meets certain minimum criteria:
 + no all upper case title
 + record has a statement of responsibility in 245$c
 + record has physical description in the 300 tag
 + record has at least one subject tag (6xx)
-+ call number for the material type can be successfuly created
++ call number for the material type can be successfully created

 ## e-resources (OverDrive MARC Express bibs)
 + ebooks: